GrahamDumpleton-abandoned/mod_wsgi-docs/installation-guides/installation-on-macosx.rst

 The GNU C compiler from the MacOS X Developer Toolkit bundle is required.

-For descriptions of general problems that may be encountered during installation on MacOS X, see the documentation on :doc:`InstallationIssues`.
+For descriptions of general problems that may be encountered during installation on MacOS X, see the documentation:

+* :doc:`../installation-issues/index`.

 The following MacOS X specific issues can also arise.